corp-por/codex-website/source/_posts/ancorp.md

 ---

 Nearly two years ago CODEX was started as a simple idea, perhaps too simple.
-Over the past 6 months we've been hard at work expanding that idea and the time has finally come for us to share it with you; CODEX has expanded beyond a standalone MMO and will become a powerful tool/platform for hosting and playing your own online games.
+Over the past 6 months we've been hard at work expanding that idea and the time has finally come for us to share it with you; CODEX has moved beyond a standalone MMO and will become a powerful tool/platform for hosting and playing your own online games.

 # Public Servers